bitcoinhodler/glacier/docs/_docs/before-you-start/structure.md

-The protocol recommends storing copies of moderately-sensitive data electronically, in a “conventionally secure” manner (for example, in a password manager such as 1Password ).
+The protocol recommends storing copies of moderately-sensitive data electronically, in a “conventionally secure” manner (for example, in a password manager such as [1Password](https://1password.com/){: target="_blank" ._}).
 If you’re particularly concerned about privacy, you  can  forego electronic storage, because the protocol also stores copies of moderately-sensitive data in cold storage with each private key.
 However, this is not recommended.

 This means that  knowledge of  your cold storage balance will be as secure as access to  any accounts which have their credentials stored in your password